 Black Diamond ATC Guide

 The only real downside to the ATC Guide is that it doesn't include any form of braking assistance.
-Assisted braking devices reduce the likelihood of dropping a lead climber and also make it much easier to lock off and hold someone for long periods of time.
+Assisted braking devices (ABDs) reduce the likelihood of dropping a lead climber and also make it much easier to lock off and hold someone for long periods of time.
 Some passive assist devices are barely any more expensive, making them a compelling option instead.
 The ATC Guide is also slightly heavier than its closest and most popular competition, the Petzl Reverso, but we think the extra durability is worth adding a couple tenths of an ounce.
-If you want the most versatile option at a fantastic price, this is the one we recommend.
+If you want a versatile option at a fantastic price, this is the one we recommend.

 Read review: Black Diamond ATC Guide